 Much of the traditional advice about creating a strong password is pretty much the same: the longer, the better; use a mix of letters, numbers, and symbols to make it complex; avoid using any personal information, and don't use a word found in the dictionary.
 Still, it all holds to scrutiny, even now that security concerns are greater than ever.
 Historically, password complexity seemed to be favored over length.
-Still, criminals figured out that shorter passwords are easier to hack, even if a few letters are substituted by similar numbers or characters.
+Still, criminals figured out that shorter passwords are easier to hack, even if similar numbers or characters substitute a few letters.
 The trick is to create a long and complex password that can withstand a variety of hacking attempts.

 Strong Password Do's

 - Make It Memorable.
 Long, complex passwords are the most secure, but they're often hard to remember.
 Try this to make it memorable: Think of an easy-to-remember phrase or piece of information, and then replace letters with similar characters or symbols.
 You could even take that phrase and make it an acronym before substituting symbols.
 For example, "I went to JFK High in 1975" can become "!WtJFKh1gh@I_75" or something similar.

 - Use Different Passwords Everywhere.
 You wouldn't use the same key for your house, car, mailbox, etc., so why would you use the same password for your online accounts?
 If a hacker obtains your password, the first thing they'll do is check whether that password works for other websites.
 It only takes one compromised login to put all of your other accounts (reusing the password) at risk.